 My husband-to-be, however, couldn’t stay away.
 The siren call of baklava and (unironically) wedding cookies was too much to handle.
-The morning of our wedding, while my bridesmaids and I fretted and prepared, he hauled down to the Greek Orthodox Church in search of goodies.
+Picture the scene; it’s the morning of our wedding.
+My bridesmaids and I are fretting and preparing, having our makeup and hair done with a glass of bubbly.
+I’m putting on my dream dress (Winnie Couture for any future brides out there – visit the site) and adding the finishing touches to my outfit.
+My husband, meanwhile, has hauled down to the Greek Orthodox Church in some shorts and a top in search of goodies.
 He loves to tell the story: He walked up and asked if he could buy some things, despite the fact that they weren’t quite open yet.
 A couple sweet, older Greek ladies started to tell him no, but he told them (with a super-cute face, I’m sure) that it was his wedding day.
 They oohed, awed, and relented.
 That white paper bag of awesome fueled much of our honeymoon.

 Some years later, I found out that I wasn’t supposed to eat gluten anymore, so baklava and cookies were off-limits.
 We still attend the festival and find other things for me to eat, and there are always plenty of activities and shows to keep our whole family busy.